Breast Surgery Trends – smaller, natural-looking breast augmentation options are IN

 Read on to discover the available breast augmentation surgical planning tools for choosing the right implant size.

-Small Breast Implants vs Large Breast Implants: It’s all relative.
+Small Breast Implants vs Large Breast Implants: Breast Implant Size is relative.

 Choosing the best-sized implants really depends on your physique as well as your ideals.
 Here are our Tips.

 - Think LONG TERM: Many factors impact how the result appears not only just after surgery but over the years that follow.
 Consider what you want to look like in 5 to 10 years (and you may need revision surgery or removal and replacement in the future).

 - Ask your SURGEON for help: Choosing the right size and profile of your breast implants is definitely one of the more challenging decisions you’ll make before surgery.

 - Think CUSTOMISATION not COOKIE CUTTER: There is NOT a one-size-fits-all option, and good results require thoughtful customisation.